notsatan/go-template/README.md

 Like all other fields, the `contact_email` field is also optional.
 You can choose to leave this value blank, and the template will work normally.

-The main usage for email fields is to generate `CODE_OF_CONDUCT.md` and `SECURITY.md`;
-both of which require people to get in touch with project stakeholders directly, either to report a violation of code of conduct, or a security bug!
+The email field is used to generate `CODE_OF_CONDUCT.md` and `SECURITY.md` — both of which require people to get in touch with project stakeholders directly, either to report a violation, or a bug!

-> **Note:** If you choose to leave the email field blank, both `SECURITY.md` and
+> **Note:** If you choose to leave the email field blank, neither `SECURITY.md` nor
-> `CODE_OF_CONDUCT.md` will not be a part of the generated project!
-Since both of these
+> `CODE_OF_CONDUCT.md` will be generated by the template!
+Since both of these files
-> files require people to get in touch directly, not having an email ID makes these
+> require people to get in touch directly, not having an email ID makes these files
-> files be redundant.
+> be redundant.
 If you still want these files, you can manually add them to the
 > generated project!

 #### What does the `github_specific_features` field do?